bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/08_PyCOMPSs_CLI/02_Usage.rst

             SUCCESS
             19152612        - RUNNING       - COMPSs

-Every submitted job that didn't finish yet can be canceled using the ``pycompss job cancel`` command.
+Every submitted job that has not finished yet can be canceled using the ``pycompss job cancel`` command.

 .. code-block:: console